Mido

 • true blocking receive() in Python 3 (using a callback and a queue)

-• ports can be opened multiple times, each will receive a copy of each message
+• ports can be opened multiple times, each will receive a copy of all messages

-• client name can be specified when opening a virtual port
+• a client name can be specified when opening a virtual port

 • port list is always up to date